jeipollack/SlackGlossaryBot/README.md

 **JSON Format**

 In the JSON format, glossary entries can be represented in different ways depending on whether duplicates are aggregated or not.

-For unique entries for each acronym, each object in the JSON array should contain the keys "Term" and "Description", representing a single entry in the glossary.
-If the JSON file is preprocessed (i.e., `preprocess: True`), the format is simplified.
-The keys represent the acronyms, and the values can be either strings or lists, where multiple descriptions are aggregated into lists for duplicate acronyms.
+In the standard representation, each glossary entry is encapsulated within an object in the JSON array.
+Each object contains keys representing the term and its corresponding definition or description.
+For example:

 Example (Unique Entries):